-As a born and raised Florida Girl, I have spent dozens of spring breaks on the beautiful white sandy beaches and in the natural turquoise spring water.
-And it’s gorgeous and fun and CROWDED.
+As a born and raised Florida Girl, I have spent dozens of Spring Breaks on the beautiful white sandy beaches and in natural turquoise spring waters.
+And it’s gorgeous and fun, but it’s also CROWDED.

 Here are 5 things to do at Sugar Mountain, North Carolina:

-We don’t get much snow at Fort Bragg, so my kids were most excited to go play in the snow.
-I was afraid that there wouldn’t be much snow in mid-March and warned my kids not to get so excited.
+We don’t get much snow at Fort Bragg, so my kids were so excited to play in the snow.
+I was afraid that there wouldn’t be much snow in mid-March and warned my kids not to get their hopes up.

 We took them to the tubing park at Sugar Mountain Resort and they had a blast!